TMOM Travel Writers

 Dia Adams is a Mom of two elementary school kids in the DC Metro area.
 Between growing up foreign service and working in consulting, she built up a serious love of travel that included visiting over 30 countries and living in Thailand, China, and Ireland (where her son was born).
 With extensive trial (and occasional error) her family has learned to balance passion for travel with the reality of, well, real life with two kids.
 Dia blogs at TheDealMommy.com to share hacks that help families travel more while still maintaining their savings and sanity.

-Diane Rowe After Denver-based freelance writer Diana Rowe raised her two daughters (now ages 30 and 28) as a single mom, she met the man of her dreams and inherited two stepdaughters, ages 26 and 18.
-However, as any Grandmom will agree, her pride and joys is her blended family of six grandchildren, ages 3 months to 11 years. .
-For more than 16 years, she’s etched a living as a freelance writer, publishing hundreds of articles (online and print) ranging from family travel to girlfriend getaways to golf and hotel reviews.
-Diana rides her own Harley, edits a local motorcycle newspaper, writes for numerous leisure, travel & business publicatoins.
-She also blogs about her various travel adventures with (and without) her family and her HOG at www.TravelinginHeels.com and www.dianarowe.com/blog.
+Diana Rowe Denver-based freelance writer Diana Rowe is enjoying her 'after 50" life with her blended family of 5 adult children, 7 grandchildren (ages 18 months to 14 years), a dog -- and a very patient husband.
+For more than 20 years, she’s etched a living as a freelance writer, publishing hundreds of articles (online and print) ranging from family travel to girlfriend getaways to golf and hotel reviews.
+Diana specializes in multigenerational family travel and writes for numerous print and online publications.
+She also blogs about her various travel adventures with (and without) her family at http://travelinginheels.com.

 Eden Pontz is an award-winning journalist, writer and media professional who served as Executive Producer at CNN's New York Bureau, for more than a decade.
 She's produced and reported from around the world.
 In addition to writing for Travelingmom, she's contributed to CNN.com., Techlicious.com and blogged for NYC Moms and Technorati.
 Her humor essay on motherhood appears in the anthology "See Mom Run: Side-Splitting Essays from the World's Most Harried Moms" (Plain White Press).
 Eden lives in Brooklyn , New York with her husband and tween-aged daughter--who secretly hopes someday her parents, will have the moxie and means to move back to Manhattan.